justjoin-space/free-space-industry-learning-resources/README.md

 - [Planet's Data API](https://developers.planet.com/docs/apis/data/) -  a RESTful API interface to Planet’s complete imagery catalog.
 It enables programmatic support for searching all Planet imagery by metadata. <br />
 - [SpaceXTelemetry API](https://github.com/R4yGM/SpaceXTelemetry-Api) -  Open Source REST API for telemetry and predictions to SpaceX rocket launches. <br />
 - [Where the ISS at?](https://wheretheiss.at/w/developer) -  using this service, you can get current, past, or future position of the ISS, get timezone information about a set of coordinates, and also get TLE data on the ISS. <br />
-- [Illustris API](https://www.illustris-project.org/data/docs/api/) -  an alternate way to access the core service and allows for high data-volume processing, search, extraction, analysis, and visualization. <br />
+- [Illustris API](https://www.illustris-project.org/data/docs/api/) -  an alternate way to access the core service and allows for high data-volume processing, search, extraction, analysis, and visualization.
+Used for simulation and modeling. <br />
 - [The Solar System OpenData](https://api.le-systeme-solaire.net/en/) -  returns information about the planets, moons, and main asteroids as surveyed by the Solar System OpenData project. <br />
 - [Amentum Gravity API](https://amentum.com.au/gravity) - offers a highly complex data set focused on gravitational data for the Earth. <br />